dthain/compilers-fa23/typecheck.md

 ## Testing

-As with the previous step, create ten good test cases named `test/typechecker/good[0-10].bminor` that consist of valid B-minor programs and ten bad test cases `test/typechecker/bad[0-10].bminor` that contain at least one typechecking error.
+As with the previous step, create ten good test cases named `test/typecheck/good[0-10].bminor` that consist of valid B-minor programs and ten bad test cases `test/typecheck/bad[0-10].bminor` that contain at least one typechecking error.

-You can also try these [example test cases](https://github.com/dthain/compilerbook-examples/tree/master/tests/typechecker) that come with the textbook but note that they don't cover the features specific to [B-Minor 2023](bminor).
 We will evaluate your code using these and some other hidden test cases.

 As always, exercise good style in programming by choosing sensible